 Are you looking for a large, sturdy dog that is incredibly loyal, connects well with people, loves to work hard, and has a beautiful tri-color coat?

-If that is the dog you want, then you need a Bernese Mountain Dog puppy!
+If that is the dog you want, then check out our Bernese Mountain Dog puppies for sale!

 Good-natured – Bernese Mountain Dogs have a sweet nature and enjoy having fun and playing, especially when it involves people that they know.

 Loyal – The Bernese Mountain Dog breed make good watchdogs because of their loyalty to their master and family.
 While they are protective, they are not overly aggressive, so your visiting friends and family don’t have to worry when they visit.

 Calm – It is an easy-going breed, and it doesn’t get as agitated or aggressive as some breeds.
 This is a good combination for people who like large dogs but don’t want an aggressive breed.

 Hard worker: They were bred for work, and they love when they are useful.
 They were initially bred to herd cattle, watch for predators, and even pull small carts; and these traits continue with the breed today.